albeach/DIVE-MVP/keycloak/themes/dive25/README.md

 # DIVE25 Keycloak Theme

-A custom Keycloak theme for the DIVE25 (Document Intelligence for Verification and Exchange) platform.
+A custom Keycloak theme for the DIVE25 (Digital Interoperability Verification Experiment) platform.
 This theme provides a consistent, branded experience across all Keycloak interfaces.

 ## Overview